christophihl/startupengineer/content/_courses/tech_ent_2/index.md

 ---
-title: Technology Entrepreneurship
+title: Startup Engineering
-subtitle: Startup Engineering&#58; How to build a startup
+subtitle: How to build a startup
-summary: 6 ECTS Module for Master MEM, NTW & Erasmus
+summary: 2 complementary elective courses in "Business & Management"
 authors:
 - lampe
 weight: 20